On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Discussion

 \section{Discussion}

-As described in Sect. \ref{sect_results}, the NUVrK distributions of our samples of radio-loud and (soft- and hard-) X-ray dominated AGN host galaxies are quite different.
-In particular, the NUVrK colours of the galaxies hosting radio-loud and hard X-ray dominated AGNs suggest these two kinds of AGNs to be associated with different stages of galaxy evolution.
+As described in Section~\ref{sect_results}, the NUVrK distributions of our samples of radio-loud and X-ray AGN host galaxies are quite different.
+In particular, the NUVrK colours of the galaxies hosting radio-loud and heavily-obscured X-ray AGNs suggest that these two kinds of AGNs could be associated with different stages of galaxy evolution.
 In the following sections, we discuss the implications of these findings for the quenching scenario of $\Mstar$ galaxies.